 One can try to find an appropriate hyperplane section of $X$ and count the lines that meet each of its components separately.
 This approach, combined with the study of elliptic fibrations and Segre's surfaces of principal lines, yields the sharp upper bound for projective quartics when $\mbox{char}(\KKK) =3$ (see \cite{rams.schuett:char3}).
 It is also used in the arguments in \cite{rams.schuett,Segre,Veniani}.

-In the case of rational surfaces embedded \via\ a linear system $|\hp|$, one can try to classify all solutions to the equation $v\cdot\hp =1$.
+In the case of a rational surface $X$ embedded \via\ a linear system $|\hp|$, one can try to classify all solutions $v\in H_2(X)$ to the equation $v\cdot\hp =1$.
 In general, this method fails for surfaces of non-negative Kodaira dimension.

-There is a very elegant approach of Elkies~\cite{Elkies}, which is very efficient when the number of lines on a surface is large in comparison with its Picard number.
+There is a very elegant approach of Elkies~\cite{Elkies}, which is quite efficient when the number of lines on a surface is large in comparison with its Picard number.

 Finally, one can try to classify the potential sublattices generated by the classes of lines in the N\'{e}ron-Severi lattice (\resp. second homology) of the surface in question.
-In presence of Torelli-type theorems this method not only leads to sharp bounds but provides examples of surfaces with large line configurations as well.
-In the case of \KK-surfaces, such approach was pioneered in \cite{DIS}.
-It gave the complete classification of smooth complex quartics with at least $52$ lines, the sharp bounds for $\KKK=\R$, and a bound for $\KKK=\Q$.
-Its refinements led to the sharp bound of at most $60$ lines on smooth quartics when $\mbox{char}(\KKK) =2$ (see~\cite{degt:supersingular}), sharp bounds for supersingular quartics when $\mbox{char}(\KKK) =2,3$ (see~\cite{degt:supersingular}), and sharp bounds for (smooth minimal) complex degree $2d$ \KK-surfaces for $d>2$ or $d=2$ (see~\cite{degt:lines,degt:sextics}).
+In the presence of Torelli-type theorems this method not only leads to sharp bounds but also provides examples of surfaces with large line configurations.
+In the case of \KK-surfaces, this approach was pioneered in \cite{DIS}.
+It gave the complete classification of smooth complex quartics with more than $52$ lines, the sharp bounds for $\KKK=\R$, and a bound for $\KKK=\Q$.
+Its refinements led to the sharp bound of at most $60$ lines on smooth quartics when $\mbox{char}(\KKK) =2$ (see~\cite{degt:supersingular}), sharp bounds for supersingular quartics when $\mbox{char}(\KKK) =2,3$ (see~\cite{degt:supersingular}), and sharp bounds for (smooth minimal) complex degree $2d$ \KK-surfaces for $d>2$ or $d=1$ (see~\cite{degt:lines,degt:sextics}).
 Besides, large configurations of lines are classified in \cite{degt:supersingular,degt:lines,degt:sextics}, too.
-Further generalizations of this approach resulted in sharp bounds on the number of rational curves of a given degree on smooth high-degree \KK-and Enriques surfaces and a classification of maximal configurations (see \cite{rams.schuett:24,rams.schuett:12}).
+Further generalizations of this approach resulted in sharp bounds on the number of rational curves of a given degree on smooth high-degree \KK-\ and Enriques surfaces and a classification of maximal configurations (see \cite{rams.schuett:24,rams.schuett:12}).